Determine Your System Status

 rpm -qf /lib64/libpw5.so

-If the output shows that the library is not owned by any package, this may indicate a
+The output should show that the library is owned by a package.

 Check Size and Key ID of packages